-19.1 ADC Result Buffer
+20.1 A/D Result Buffer

-The module contains a 16-word dual port read only buffer, called ADCBUFO...ADCBUFF, to buffer the ADC results.
-The RAM is 12 bits wide but the data obtained is represented in one of four different 16-bit data formats.
-The contents of the sixteen A/D Conversion Result Buffer registers, ADCBUFO through ADCBUFF, cannot be written by user software.
+The module contains a 16-word dual port, read-only buffer, called ADCBUF0...ADCBUFF, to buffer the A/D results.
+The RAM is 10-bits wide, but is read into different format 16-bit words.
+The contents of the sixteen A/D Conversion Result Buffer registers, ADCBUF0 through ADCBUFF, cannot be written by user software.

-19.2 Conversion Operation
+20.2 Conversion Operation

-After the ADC module has been configured, the sample acquisition is started by setting the SAMP bit.
+After the A/D module has been configured, the sample acquisition is started by setting the SAMP bit.
 Various sources, such as a programmable bit, timer time-outs and external events, will terminate acquisition and start a conversion.
-When the A/D conversion is complete, the result is loaded into ADCBUFO...ADCBUFF, and the DONE bit and the A/D interrupt flag ADIF are set after the number of samples specified by the SMPI bit.
-The ADC module can be configured for different interrupt rates as described in Section 19.3 "Selecting the Conversion Sequence".
+When the A/D conversion is complete, the result is loaded into ADCBUF0...ADCBUFF, and the A/D Interrupt Flag ADIF and the DONE bit are set after the number of samples specified by the SMPI bit.